ruggeri/tech-notes/randos/automotive/engines/engine-configurations.md

 - Engine displacement
   - Number of cylinders: more means more power.
+  - In general, as you scale a cylinder size, you basically increase torque at the same RPM, but you will always have an RPM ceiling.
+You can increase number of cylinders (increasing displacement), which at same cylinder size will scale the amount of torque/power at the same RPM (because more cylinders fire per revolution).
+Even at same displacement, you can divide displacement across more, smaller cylinders.
+This will let you rev higher (hitting higher HP at higher RPM), but it will be harder for these cylinders to breathe equally well at low RPM, so you will end up tuning a peaky engine.
+    - That is: torque curve characteristics are determined by per cylinder breathing.
+    - So a twin 1200 GS probably has a torque curve twice as high but just as broad as an I2 Ninja 650 with cylinders half the size.
+But an I4 Kawi ZX-6R will make more power than either but its 250cc cylinders won't support good torque at low RPM.
   - Size of each cylinder
     - Stroke length: how long each piston travels
     - Bore: diameter of cylinder